Awhile back I shared one of my favorite productivity guidelines: “Don’t write ANYthing unless you can use what you write at least 3 times!”

-One of my own subscribers replied, “Repurposing sounds great.
+One of my subscribers replied, “Repurposing sounds great.
 But how do I get enough time to write the content in the first place?
 And frankly, I don’t enjoy the writing process at all…especially if it’s about me.”

 So to start, think of the ways you write easily and effortlessly.
 For instance, let’s say someone sends you an email.
 You probably have no trouble replying.
 And you probably don’t experience the slightest bit of writer’s block.

-Now we imagine the letter one of these women might write. what’s her backstory?
+Now we imagine the letter one of these women might write.
+What’s her backstory?

 By the way, if you’d like to go deeper into this topic of creating content faster and more easily …